swsmith310/libswsdm/README.md

 - Originally *.swsd* files would end with the line "ENDFLAGS", however this was decided to be redundant and thus removed from this version of the specification.

 ## Usage Summary
 *libswsdm* is used to initialize, save, and load all data in the program.
-The data for a fresh game is saved in the file *baseDatas.swsd*, located by default in the project's root directory.
+The data for a fresh game is written in the file *saves/init.swsd*, which should be located in your game's root directory.
 This file is loaded in the `sws::DM::init()` constructor function and used to instantiate all of the data.
 As such, it should be the first function called in `main`.

-*libswsdm* is interpreted by the function `sws::DM::parse(std::string const& s, const char d, std::vector<std::string>& o1, std::vector<std::string>& o2)`.
-This function splits the key/value pairs in the *libswsdm* script into two `std::vector<std::string>` objects, which are then iterated through, generating the `sws::Data` objects into the game.
+*libswsdm* is interpreted by the function `sws::DM::parse(args)`.
+This function splits the key/value pairs in the *.swsd* file into two `std::vector<std::string>` objects, which are then iterated through, generating the `sws::Data` objects into the game.

-The game is saved by calling `sws::DM::save_data(std::string sf)`, which creates a file with the name *sf.swsd* in the *saves* folder in the game directory containing the current value of every data in the game.
-This file can then be read and loaded into the game by calling `sws::DM::load_data(std::string sf)`, where `sf` is the name of the file without the *.swsd* suffix.
+The game is saved by calling `sws::DM::save_data(const std::string &sf)`, which creates a file with the name *sf.swsd* in the *saves* folder in the game directory containing the current value of every data in the game.
+This file can then be read and loaded into the game by calling `sws::DM::load_data(const std::string &sf)` (the *saves/* directory and *.swsd* file extension are automatically applied and therefore should not be included in `sf`).
+Note that any comments in your *init.swsd* file will not be included in the save file created by the save function.

 ## Glossary
 `struct sws::Data` - Structure which defines all of the in-game data.
 Has two member variables, `std::string key` and `std::string value`, as well as setter functions for each.